Sandra J. Hairston

-Sandra Jane Hairston (born 1958) is an American lawyer who has served as the United States Attorney for the Middle District of North Carolina since 2021.
+Sandra Jane Hairston (born 1958) is an American lawyer who served as the United States attorney for the Middle District of North Carolina from 2021 to 2025.

 Education

 Hairston received her Bachelor of Arts from the University of North Carolina at Charlotte in 1981 and her Juris Doctor from North Carolina Central University School of Law in 1987.

 Career

 Hairston previously served as an assistant district attorney in Columbus County, North Carolina, from 1987 to 1989 and as a special assistant district attorney in Guilford County, North Carolina from 1989 to 1990.
 From 1994 to 1996, she served as chief of the criminal division of the United States Attorney's office for the Eastern District of North Carolina before returning to the Middle District of North Carolina in 1996.
 She joined the United States Attorney's office for the Middle District of North Carolina in 1990 as an Assistant United States Attorney.
 Hairston previously held the position of First Assistant United States Attorney for the Middle District of North Carolina from 2014 to 2021.
 From March 1, 2021, until her Senate confirmation in November 2021, she served as the acting United States Attorney for the Middle District of North Carolina.
+Hairston was an adjunct professor at Elon University School of Law in 2008 and again from 2010 to 2019.